Full-reference solution to measure perceived video quality, audio quality and audio/video synchronization (lipsync)

 VQA is mainly designed for:

-VQA is a software product.
-It works under any Windows version (XP, Vista, Seven, 8, 8.1, 10 and Server editions) and is very easy to install (you just have to run the installer and click on "Next..." several times).
+VQA is a software product for Windows.
+It is easy to install.
 It can run on virtually any PC.
 It can even run on a laptop.
-If possible, the recommended configuration is: 4-core CPU, 3 GB of RAM, 10 GB of free hard disk space.
+If possible, the recommended configuration is: 4-core CPU (or more), 3 GB of RAM.

 At start up, VQA displays a window showing two video preview frames: one for the reference video and one for the distorted video (that you want to measure).
 To start using VQA, you generally click a "Browse..." button in order to select a video file (reference or distorted video) and load it.